koszullab/E_coli_analysis/README.md

 # Codes and functions for the multiscale analysis of the *Escherichia coli* 3C data
-This page presents the different codes and functions developped for the multiscale analysis of 3C data of the organism *Escherichia coli* presented in the article **Cooperation of a condensin complex and nucleoid-associated proteins for the multiscale conformation of a bacterial chromosome** by Virginia S. Lioy, Axel Cournac, Martial Marbouty, Stéphane Duigou, Julien Mozziconacci, Olivier Espéli, Frédéric Boccard, Romain Koszul.
+This page presents the different codes and functions developped for the multiscale analysis of 3C data of the organism *Escherichia coli* presented in the article **Functional partition of a bacterial chromosome through the interplay of nucleoid-associated proteins and condensin** by Virginia S. Lioy, Axel Cournac, Martial Marbouty, Stéphane Duigou, Julien Mozziconacci, Olivier Espéli, Frédéric Boccard, Romain Koszul.
 The codes presented here should allow to exactly reproduce the various plots present in the main manuscript and supplementary data.